heig-vd-dai-course/heig-vd-dai-course/16-practical-work-2/PRESENTATION.md

 > 4
 ```

-The client will then display the average of the measures received from the
+The client can then quit the application.
-weather station.

 ## Group composition